madmep/Upper-Air-Weather-Data-/README.md

 #  Making the NOAA IGRA Data Analysis Friendly

 Find the upper air weather information you need and convert it into a clean and useful csv file.
 If you need upper air weather information, you will most likely find the data you need in the NOAA [Integrated Global Radiosonde Archive](https://www.ncdc.noaa.gov/data-access/weather-balloon/integrated-global-radiosonde-archive) data.
 This data is formatted in a way that you may find difficult to work with.
 This project will help you find what you need and turn it into easy to use csv files.

+I have also provided a notebook to walk through averaging wind direction data and plotting it on a wind rose.

 ## Setup